iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

   \end{array}
 $$

-Our first step in the analysis of MIP is to isolate the continuous and integer variables into a two-stage program.
+Our first step in the analysis of a MIP is to isolate the continuous and integer variables into a two-stage program.
-To do that, we have to rewrite $f$ into an equivalent form.
+To do that, we have to rewrite $f$ into an equivalent but more verbose form.
-We begin by separating the control variable $u$ into a continuous part $u_C$ and an integer part $u_I$.
+We begin by separating the decision variable $u$ into a continuous part $u_C$ and an integer part $u_I$.
 The trick is to change how we enforce the integrality of $u_I$.
 Let's allow the entire control --- including $u_I$ --- to be continuous